fuchsia/object-prevent-setters/README.md

 It then **freezes the object** (with `Object.freeze()`).

-In common with `Object.freeze()` non-object values are ignored.
-For convienece, `object` is returned
+In common with `Object.freeze()`, non-object values are ignored.
+For convienece, `object` is returned.

 ### areSettersBlocked(object)
  - `object` anything.